Zetosoft/ZetoEngine2D/README.md

 The following functions create Engine Objects.

  - **engine.newGroup(x, y)** Creates a new group object
+ - **engine.newContainer(x, y, width, height)** Creates a new container object.
+Containers are like groups, but they have a width and height.
+Everything inside the container is clipped to the container bounds.
  - **engine.newCamera(x, y)** Creates a new camera object
  - **engine.newText(options)** Creates a new text object
  - **engine.newImage(id, x, y)** Creates a new image object